arvados/arvados/README.md

 Local path, or any URL that allows cross-origin requests.
 See [Vocabulary JSON file example](public/vocabulary-example.json).

+To use the URL defined in the Arvados cluster configuration, remove the entire VOCABULARY_URL entry from the runtime configuration.
+Found in `/config.json` by default.

 ### FILE_VIEWERS_CONFIG_URL
 Local path, or any URL that allows cross-origin requests.
 See:

 [File viewers config file example](public/file-viewers-example.json)

 [File viewers config scheme](src/models/file-viewers-config.ts)

+To use the URL defined in the Arvados cluster configuration, remove the entire FILE_VIEWERS_CONFIG_URL entry from the runtime configuration.
+Found in `/config.json` by default.

 ### Licensing